zetdotcom/mindreel/.github/copilot-intructions.md

 - Configure jsdom for DOM testing - Set `environment: 'jsdom'` in your configuration for frontend component tests and combine with testing-library utilities for realistic user interaction simulation.
 - Structure tests for maintainability - Group related tests with descriptive `describe` blocks, use explicit assertion messages, and follow the Arrange-Act-Assert pattern to make tests self-documenting.
 - Leverage TypeScript type checking in tests - Enable strict typing in your tests to catch type errors early, use `expectTypeOf()` for type-level assertions, and ensure mocks preserve the original type signatures.

+### Guidelines for E2E

+#### PLAYWRIGHT

+- Initialize configuration only with Chromium/Desktop Chrome browser
+- Use browser contexts for isolating test environments
+- Implement the Page Object Model for maintainable tests
+- Use locators for resilient element selection
+- Leverage API testing for backend validation
+- Implement visual comparison with expect(page).toHaveScreenshot()
+- Use the codegen tool for test recording
+- Leverage trace viewer for debugging test failures
+- Implement test hooks for setup and teardown
+- Use expect assertions with specific matchers
+- Leverage parallel execution for faster test runs